Organ Donation: My Stepfather’s Living Legacy

 By Heather Stang, MA, C-IAYT

-This Wednesday marks the five year anniversary of my stepfather’s sudden death of a pulmonary embolism, just after he returned home from surgery at the Washington Hospital Center.
+May 2023 marked the 14th year anniversary of my stepfather’s sudden death of a pulmonary embolism, just after he returned home from surgery at the Washington Hospital Center.
 He had a fatty tumor located near his heart removed.

 His best friend picked him up and drove him home.
 My stepfather walked over the threshold of his rented rancher and said “I think I overdid it.”
 With these final words he fell to the ground.
 I imagine this phrase was intended to describe the day’s events – but they also summed up his life.